Julian Alvarez will soon leave Texas Workforce Commission - NewsBreak

 Alvarez, TWC’s commissioner representing labor, announced Wednesday that he will depart from the commission Dec.
 15. His term was scheduled to end Feb.
 1, 2023.

 “It has been a pleasure to serve as the Commissioner Representing Labor of the Texas Workforce Commission for two terms,” Alvarez said.
-“I am truly humbled and honored to have been given the opportunity to serve you and this great state of Texas.”CBP reports 10 arrests from two smuggling attempts in the Valley
+“I am truly humbled and honored to have been given the opportunity to serve you and this great state of Texas.”Districts across RGV require more money for school safety

 Texas Gov. Greg Abbott appointed Alvarez to the post in February 2016 and then again in March 2017.